Warning about data production using RTRA

 Details on master file

-Users interested in obtaining more detailed information regarding master files can download the RTRA parameters file.
+Users interested in obtaining more detailed information regarding master files can view the Parameters page.
 File names, deleted variables, renamed variables and the applied rounding base are given for each survey.
 All unique record identifiers are named 'ID'.
-Only RTRA account holders are able to download this document through their electronic file transfer account [it is also available on the Parameters page].
+Only RTRA account holders are able to download this document through their electronic file transfer account.

 Dummy codebooks and datasets

 Warning!
-Results of RTRA may differ from those obtained from other sources.
+Results from RTRA may differ from those obtained from other sources.